rstacruz/cheatsheets/react.md

 this.input.value()
 ```

 Allows access to DOM nodes.
-See [Refs and the DOM](https://facebook.github.io/react/docs/refs-and-the-dom.html).
+See: [Refs and the DOM](https://facebook.github.io/react/docs/refs-and-the-dom.html)

 ### DOM Events